hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 This *Sales Events* window will act as a container where we can draw all our content.
 Therefore, we need to do two things here:
 * Firstly, we'll create a placeholder.
 This will act like a reference to this window so if we want anything to be re-drawn or updated by this window, we can use that placeholder.
 * The second thing we'll do is call our first Snippet.
-In this example, our first Snippet will draw a list of all the Events we have and their details.
+In this example, our first Snippet will draw a list of all the Events we have and their details:

 ![](img/WeekEvents/7.png)